 My future goal is to expand Space Queen Studio to include furniture design.
 Furniture design is my first love and to be honest I really miss woodworking.
 I’d like to jump back into bigger projects (particularly plant stands, tables, and chairs).
 I’d like to find ways to mix my material explorations with concrete with my training in woodworking.
 I’m not quite sure what that would look like yet, but it’s on my mind.

-Finally, where can people learn more about Space Queen Studio?
+Where can people learn more about Space Queen Studio?